 You do not need to speak another language to teach English abroad.
 In fact, you might be at an advantage if you don’t.

 It means you won’t be tempted to explain English rules in your pupil’s own language.
 They will have to work hard and listen to your every word!
-The communicative approach to teaching English requires that the teacher speaks only in English and you may very often find yourself teaching a class of people with several different mother tongues, so having another language may not actually be very much help at all.
+The communicative approach to teaching English requires that the teacher speaks only in English and you may very often find yourself teaching a class of people with several different mother tongues, so having another language may not actually very much help at all.
 In the classroom, you should be speaking in English at all times.
 It is better that you don’t need to speak a foreign language to teach abroad.
 This is because it helps your students to become accustomed to the English language and its pronunciation.

 Situations where you think you might need to speak a foreign language